Adapting to Technological Advancements in Real Estate: A Guide for Real Estate Agents

 On screen text ideas

-- Live pricing data
+- Current pricing data

-- Buyer behavior signals
+- Buyer activity signals

 - Clear price bands